 Dr. Bélanger died on the 31st of October, 1952 at his residence, 1251 Coolidge Hwy.
 He was buried at Holy Cross Cemetery.

-His wife Rose Bélanger died in October of 1979.
+His wife Rose Bélanger died on the 4th of October, 1979.

 There is a park in River Rouge named for the late doctor, the Dr. Henri Belanger Park.